Finding a Hamiltonian cycle by finding the global minimizer of a linearly constrained problem: Choice of constraints

+When $P \in \mathcal{DS}$, changing a variable to either 0 or 1 does not necessarily improve the solution.
+However, it will be seen that one of the steps we propose in our algorithm is deletion or deflation, which occur when one or more of the variables is set to 0 or 1 respectively.
+In order to do this for $P \in \mathcal{DS}$ without losing feasibility, either an linear program (LP) or quadratic program (QP) needs to be solved to obtain an appropriate feasible value.
+Since a strictly interior point is required, and sometimes one does not exist, there are some complications involved with this task.

-Finding both a sufficient descent direction and a direction of sufficient negative curvature requires finding a null space matrix.
-If $A$ is the constraint coefficients we require a matrix $Z$ such that $A Z = 0$ and the matrix $(A^T \; Z)$ is full rank.
-The matrix $Z$ is almost always dense.
+Our algorithm requires finding both a sufficient feasible descent direction and a feasible direction of sufficient negative curvature.
+To ensure feasibility, we define a null-space matrix $Z$, such that $A Z = 0$, where $A$ is the matrix of constraint coefficients.
+The matrix $(A Z)$ is full rank.
+Typically, such $Z$ matrices are almost always dense.
 Consequently, the smaller the dimension of $Z$ the better.
-However, it was shown in \cite{FHM} that there exists a $Z$ for the $\mathcal{DS}$ case that is sparse and structured.
-Paradoxically the larger $Z$ for the $\mathcal{S}$ case is simpler and sparser.
-This alters the balance when computing the search directions needed to solve our problem.
+However, it was shown by Filar et al. \cite{FHM} that there exists a $Z$ for the $\mathcal{DS}$ case that is sparse and structured.
+A sparse $Z$ can also be constructed for the $\mathcal{S}$ case that, despite being larger than for the $\mathcal{DS}$ case, is even simpler and sparser.
+Note that linear equality constraints of this character are common to other discrete problems.

+Given that it is unclear, from a preliminary analysis, which set of constraints is better to use, we will begin by considering both.
+As will be seen from the upcoming experimental results, the $P \in \mathcal{DS}$ constraints prove to be superior despite some of the additional complexities involved with using them.